Code-Institute-Submissions/pal772-Mem-Game/README.md

 ##  Structure

 The main page is designed in a very simple way and easy to use.
-So that the user understands straight away how to play the game.
+So the user understands straight away how to play the game.<br>It has 12 boxes in total, with 6 diffrent car images, 2 two images the same which needs to be pair up.
-It has 4 boxes along and 3 down, with a total of 12 hidden car images.

 ![stucture](assets/readme-images/structure.png)